-Basically, the internet has expanded our idea of entertainment far beyond past norms of going to the movie theater or reading magazines.
+The internet has expanded our idea of entertainment far beyond past norms of going to the movie theater or reading magazines.
 People use the internet for many reasons, but the benefit of entertainment on the internet has transformed most of the world.
-Here’s how:
+Here’s how you can take advantage of it, too:

 - YouTube videos